-(Item 1) Action on a Request to Approve Revisions to Administrative Policy 8.13, Student Attendance/Absences/Tardies, and Administrative Policy and Procedure, 8.14, Administrative Procedure to Adopt Attendance/Absences/Tardies
+(Item 1) Action on a Request to Approve Revisions to Administrative Policy 8.13, Student Attendance/Absences/Tardies, and Administrative Policy and Procedure, 8.14, Truancy, and to Adopt Administrative Procedure 8.13, Student Attendance/Absences/Tardies

 The Administration recommends a revision to Administrative Policy 8.13, Student Attendance/Absences/Tardies, to update the period attendance calculation and reasons for legally excused absences.
 The policy also clarifies the circumstances for which a student should be excused during inclement weather.
 The new Administrative Procedure 8.13 outlines the steps that schools will employ when addressing legally excused absences and tardies.